Floobits/news/_posts/2015-10-26-why-is-nodejs-crashing-a-deep-dive-into-a-tricky-bug.md

 }
 {% endhighlight %}

-I deployed this custom Node.js build to staging, and soon saw crashes immediately preceded by lines such as:
+I deployed this custom Node.js build to staging, and soon saw crashes.
+The crashes were preceded by lines such as:

 {% highlight text %}
 2015-10-17_19:22:45.89086 actual: 0 length: 11518